Put your Mathematics Skills into Practice

 Classroom lectures aren’t enough to grasp how your degree will prepare you for the real world.
-Fortunately, the Department of Mathematics and Computer Science has several opportunities to put your new skills to the test.
+Fortunately, the Department of Mathematics has several opportunities to put your new skills to the test.

 A group of MACS majors and professors meets weekly to tackle current problems taken from the pages of publications such as The College Mathematics Journal, Mathematics Magazine, and The American Mathematical Monthly.
 Unlike problems you find in textbooks, these exercises use all of your mathematical knowledge to untangle the puzzle.
 Students have the opportunity to compete in statewide problem solving events each year at the Kansas meeting of the Mathematics Association of America.